Social Icons

 Directed by James Bobin

-Although this movie came out before Finding Dory, I took this long to see it because the pull that led me to see the first part of this sequel Alice in Wonderland (2010) has died over the years.
+Although this movie (Alice Through the Looking Glass) came out before Finding Dory, I took this long to see it because the excitement that led me to watch the first part of this sequel, Alice in Wonderland (2010), has faded over the years.

-For me this movie was already on its way down before it started, who remembers Once Upon a Time in Wonderland in 2014, which was a spinoff of ABC (a Disney owned company) Once Upon a Time.
-The series failed to pick up steam and was dropped after just one season.
+For me, this movie was already on its way down before it even started.
+Remember Once Upon a Time in Wonderland in 2014?
+It was a spinoff of ABC’s (a Disney-owned company) Once Upon a Time.
+The series failed to gain traction and was dropped after just one season.

-That was a sign that the 2010 movie was a fluke because even the 1951 Disney animation Alice in Wonderland was not well received critically and commercially upon its time of release.
+That was a sign that the 2010 movie might have been a fluke.
+Even the 1951 Disney animated Alice in Wonderland wasn’t well-received critically or commercially upon its release.

-Making this movie could appear as a great business decision, but they forget that they have wondered far from the original story in the first, that the possibility of this movie being anyway near Lewis Carroll 1871 book Through the Looking Glass was a fantasy in itself.
-Meaning when I saw the preview and read the reviews, I was already turned off from seeing this movie.
+Making this movie might seem like a great business decision, but they forgot that they’d strayed so far from the original story in the first film that the possibility of this movie being anywhere near Lewis Carroll’s 1871 book, Through the Looking Glass, was a fantasy in itself.
+When I saw the preview and read the reviews, I was already turned off from seeing it.

-In the first film, you will totally appreciate Tim Burton’s style of the visual concept, awesome lighting and the whole depiction of wonderland which can give you a visual orgasm, same here too.
+In the first film, you could totally appreciate Tim Burton’s visual style, the awesome lighting, and the depiction of Wonderland, which could give you a visual orgasm.
+The same applies here.

-And this movie has a posthumous performance from the late, great, Alan Rickman, who voiced Absolem, the Caterpillar.
+This movie also features a posthumous performance from the late, great Alan Rickman, who voiced Absolem, the Caterpillar.

-Now the plot in this movie is as follows, a very irresponsible Alice carelessly steals the Chronospherewhich is the heart beat of time itself.
-She travels through time in the attempt of trying to save the Mad Hatter.
+Now, the plot of this movie is as follows: a very irresponsible Alice carelessly steals the Chronosphere, which is the heartbeat of time itself.
+She travels through time in an attempt to save the Mad Hatter.

-The Mad Hatter was dying because he found out his family was still alive and not killed by the Jabberwocky.
+The Mad Hatter is dying because he discovers his family is still alive and wasn’t killed by the Jabberwocky.

-In the end I wished Disney didn’t venture down this path, the movie is boring.
+In the end, I wish Disney hadn’t ventured down this path.
+The movie is boring.

 0 comments: